vadimkalaida/KalaidaVadim_LektoriumJS_HW4/README.md

 KalaidaVadim_LektoriumJS_HW4 - NOT READY
 -
-- Task 1 - not ready
+- Task 1 - ready
 - Task 3 - not ready
 - Task 4 - not ready